(Updated October 25, 2019). Dairy farms in New Zealand are becoming avocado orchards.

 New Zealand is known for its dairy farms, with more than 4.8 million dairy cows present in the country in 2018.
 This is roughly the same number of cows as people.

 The environmental impact of the industry is significant.
 Combined with livestock, dairy production makes up 50 percent of New Zealand’s greenhouse gas emissions.
 In October, international environmental organization Greenpeace urged New Zealand’s government to ban new dairy farms.

 “There are already too many cows for our waterways to cope with,” said Greenpeace freshwater campaigner Gen Troop.
-“Yet there are new dairy farms being built and existing farms are still adding more cows.”
+Still, new dairy farms are popping up, “and existing farms are still adding more cows.”

 Greenpeace’s petition to ban new dairy farms had nearly 50,000 signatures toward the end of last year.

 As demand for dairy decreases in New Zealand, demand for dairy-free options increase.
 Leading supermarket chain Countdown recently reported that vegan cheese sales in the island nation increased by more than 300 percent.